outlearn-content/angular/modules/services.md

 ## Unit Testing

-The following is a unit test for the `notify` service from the {@link services#creating-services Creating Angular Services} example above.
+The following is a unit test for the `notify` service from the Creating Angular Services example above.
 The unit test example uses a Jasmine spy (mock) instead of a real browser alert.

 ```js